ayush5harma/PixelFeatureDrops/README.md

 Magisk Module to enable google's latest pixel iteration software features listed below by spoofing the device as Pixel 4 XL(codenamed Coral).
 The module spoof using latest coral's device fingerprint.
 ## Requirements:
-*Custom roms* : PixelExperience, EvolutionX and Havoc.
+*Tested Custom roms* : PixelExperience(PE and PE plus), EvolutionX , Havoc, ParanoidAndoid and AOSiP Derpfest.
 (Should also work on any other custom rom using pixel's system UI with gapps installed).

 *Device*: any
 *Magisk version*: 19+

 *Enables*:
 - The new google assistant
 Make sure system language is set to English(US).
 After installing module clean Google app's data thereby launching assistant will ask to download additional update for new assistant.
+Note: NgaResources is required for downloading the required data.Its mostly preinstalled but if unable to download resources try installing NgaResources.apk from here :https://drive.google.com/file/d/1fTymlp9KaeTinK2D_UqAJUmaGwexeEz-/view
 - AR Core (via playstore)
 - Rampant Ringer (check Sounds->Vibration in settings post module installation to enable)
 - Live Caption (check Sounds-> Live Caption post installation)
+Note: NgaResources is required for downloading the required data.Its mostly preinstalled but if unable to download resources try installing NgaResources.apk from here :https://drive.google.com/file/d/1fTymlp9KaeTinK2D_UqAJUmaGwexeEz-/view
 - Pokemon go live wallpaper (Shown in Styles and Wallpapers)
 - UI overhaul for core google and some other apps.(enables by itself)
 - Call Screening in countries where it is rolled out.(enables by itself)